readium/ts-toolkit/navigator/docs/epub/KeyboardPeripherals.md

 3. **Document shortcuts**: Make sure to document the available keyboard shortcuts in your application's help section.
 4. **Consider accessibility**: Ensure that all functionality is accessible via keyboard and consider users who may be using screen readers or other assistive technologies.
 5. **Avoid conflicts**: Be mindful of browser and operating system shortcuts that might conflict with your custom shortcuts.
+6. **Use conditions wisely**: Leverage conditions to allow browser fallback behavior when appropriate (e.g., don't handle arrow keys in scroll mode, let browser handle scrolling natively).
+7. **Share condition objects**: A single `ObservableCondition` can be referenced by multiple key combos.
+Calling `.set()` once updates all of them simultaneously.